-You can stream audio from either a PC or a Mac.
+You can stream audio into our sample app from either a PC or a Mac.
 Tips, plus instructions for two popular software programs, are found below.

 First, make sure you have plenty of upstream bandwidth, ideally use a wired ethernet connection (not wifi).